-What makes the Norfolk Resort and Casino different from other casinos is our firm and unwavering commitment to community.
+What makes HeadWaters Resort & Casino different from other casinos is our firm and unwavering commitment to community.
 We look forward to being your neighbor on the waterfront and hope to build a reputation as a compassionate corporate citizen of the City of Norfolk.

 Unlike international corporate casino operators, the HeadWaters Resort & Casino operators are members of the community and plan to reinvest a great deal of time, energy and financial resources back into Norfolk, the Hampton Roads region and the Commonwealth of Virginia as a whole.
 To this end, you can count on the Pamunkey Indian Tribe to be a true partner with the City to make this a project of which we can all be proud.
 The Pamunkey Indian Tribe know what it is like to need better access to essential services and resources and is excited to do their part to give back to the Norfolk community.